0xAtelerix/docs/technology/design-considerations.md

 The universal data layer is key to abstracting and unifing state management across heterogeneous blockchains.
 By exposing a rich, composable data interface and enabling dynamic, on-chain analytics and tokenomics, the data layer dramatically reduces development friction.
 However, this adds complexity in state management and validation, requiring sophisticated tooling and abstractions.

-### Trade-off: Data from blockchain nodes vs oracles

-Using full blockchain nodes to source data provides the freshest, lowest latency, and richest data frames suitable for reactive contracts but comes with costs and operational overhead.

-Oracles can simplify data acquisition but often introduce latency, potential inaccuracies, and limitations on data richness.
+An alternative solution to the universal data layer is to leverage oracles.
+However, while oracles can simplify data acquisition they often introduce latency, potential inaccuracies, and limitations on data richness.

 Pelagos's design prioritizes decentralization and resilience while minimizing validator costs while also delivering rich, real-time data.
+By using full blockchain nodes to source data Pelagos provides the freshest, lowest latency, and richest data frames suitable for reactive contracts; accepting the associated operational overhead.

 ## Historical indexing as a native capability